packer-community/packer-windows-plugins/README.md

   - The current working directory.
 1. Change to a directory where you have packer templates, and run as usual.

-#### A simple packer template
+#### A simple Packer template

-The simplest packer template for Windows, which utilizes the `virtualbox-windows-iso` builder and `winrm` communicator plugins, will look something like
+A simple Packer template for Windows, which utilizes the `virtualbox-windows-iso` builder and `winrm` communicator plugins, will look something like

 <pre>
   {